 Our Customized Dog Tags can be used as handy signal mirrors as can a compact makeup mirror.
 It’s a wise idea to make sure you have any critical medical information on your personal Dog Tag such as blood type and allergies.
 A whistle is a light-weight highly useful sound signaling device.

 Sturdy sunglasses or over-the-glasses fishing glasses with polarized lenses help reduce wear and tear on your precious vision.
 Remember to include a pair of over-the-glasses ski-type goggles to protect your eyes from dust and airborne diseases.
 A small pair of binoculars or a monocular are helpful to identify friend or foe from a distance.
 Necessary to scope out far away animals while hunting.

 A good solid dependable and well-stocked first aid kit is a must-have.
 Our friends over at Wilderness Medical have put together some highly effective first aid kits.
 These should be included with any BOB set up.
-A fresh bottle of liquid Bandaid is essential.
+A fresh bottle of liquid Band-Aid is essential.
 Include a bottle of good quality spirits to ease the pain of a wound and as an anti-septic and fire fuel.
 You can never have too many pain killers.
-Bug wipes are a neat alternative to a bug spray or lotion and take up far less room.
+Insect repellent wipes are a nice alternative to a bug spray or lotion and take up far less room.

 The usual toiletries like a toothbrush, toothpaste, and wet naps.
 Compressed towels efficiently pack so grab a few of those.
 Always smart to have a sharp set of scissors or pointy tweezers to help with cutting open clothing and removing splinters or other intrusions.